Metod Trobec: Events during murder trial

 On November 3, witnesses came forward in connection to the murders.
 Franc Plankl, the administrator at the prison in Radovljica, claimed that Trobec had started threatening guards and fellow inmates when the investigation expanded to the murders.
-He also noted of the poaching conviction from the mid-1970s, noting that hunting trophies and newsprints with dried drops of animal blood were found with him.
+He also noted the poaching conviction from the mid-1970s, noting that hunting trophies and newsprints with dried drops of animal blood were found with him.
 When asked if they wanted to testify, Trobec's siblings opted to remain silent.

-At the sixth day of the trial, November 6, a pensioner named Franc Prajs was called to the stand, as he the one whose house Nikolić was cleaning at the time.
-According to him, she had told him that she was dating a murderer, and upon hearing this, Trobec became angry and got up from the dock, shouting that he had been unfairly labeled a criminal and that his mother had raised him to a decent, hard-working man.
-He continued his rant, explaining that he had to flee abroad to the accusation of arson, and reminded the court of his treatment at the mental institution, claiming that he was genuinely sorry if he had done anything wrong.
+On the sixth day of the trial, November 6, a pensioner named Franc Prajs was called to the stand, as he was the one whose house Nikolić was cleaning at the time.
+According to him, she had told him that she was dating a murderer, and upon hearing this, Trobec became angry and got up from the dock, shouting that he had been unfairly labelled a criminal and that his mother had raised him to a decent, hard-working man.
+He continued his rant, explaining that he had to flee abroad due to the accusation of arson, and reminded the court of his treatment at the mental institution, claiming that he was genuinely sorry if he had done anything wrong.
 Trobec's lawyer requested that the medical information of Nikolić and Cankar be presented, arguing that both could have died from alcohol poisoning during an epileptic fit.

 On November 7, the last witness - Plevnik's son - was called in to testify.
 Trobec's first wife also appeared at the hearing, which was closed to the public.

-On November 10, the three psychiatrists (Dr. Zlatko Vinek; Dr. Vanoš Bregant and Dr. Ivan Košuljandić) informed the court that Trobec was not mentally ill, that he was aware of his actions and that the electroconvulsive therapy had no noticeable effect on his mental faculties.
-Dr. Vinek reiterated that Trobec was a psychopath, not a mental patient, and that his silence simply indicated that he wanted to hide the truth.
-When questioned on the ethics of who gets to decide which patient gets shock treatment or not, Dr. Košuljandić replied that this issue was not yet resolved on moral grounds.
+On November 10, the three psychiatrists (Zlatko Vinek, Vanoš Bregan, and Ivan Košuljandić) informed the court that Trobec was not mentally ill, that he was aware of his actions and that the electroconvulsive therapy had no noticeable effect on his mental faculties.
+Vinek reiterated that Trobec was a psychopath, not a mental patient and that his silence simply indicated that he wanted to hide the truth.
+When questioned on the ethics of who gets to decide which patient gets shock treatment or not, Košuljandić replied that this issue was not yet resolved on moral grounds.